kushv818/embedded-onboarding/SETUP.md

 _Author: WK_

 > For the purpose of this onboarding tutorial, priortize the correctness of the instructions in the sections.
-Thi

 ## **1. Download Tools:**